mpv-player/mpv/DOCS/man/vo.rst

             6 | #2cb5e9     E | #00ffff
             7 | #cccccc     F | #ffffff

+    ``--vo-shablo-dithering=<algo>`` (default: none)
+        Use a color dithering algorithm to compensate for loss in color depth.

+        The lower the resolution is the more it will look like artifacts.
+        See ``--vo-shablo-width`` and `--vo-shablo-height`.

+        Following algorithms are available:

+        none
+            No dithering.

     ``--vo-shablo-bg-ext=<yes|no>`` (default: no)
         Assume that the terminal is capable of 16 background colors instead of 8.